 To curb nausea and other possible side effects from levodopa, doctors usually suggest you take a drug called carbidopa along with it.
 It comes as a combination drug containing both medicines.
 Examples include: Duopa, Rytary and Sinemet.

-But some patients cannot tolerate carbidopa and take levodopa alone.
-If you take only levodopa, it's important not to take it at the same time as food or vitamins containing vitamin B-6, which interferes with its effectiveness.
+Rarely, some people can't handle carbidopa and need to take levodopa alone.
+If that's the case for you, it's important not to take it at the same time as food or vitamins that have vitamin B6, which can affect how well your medicine works.

-Stalevo is a combination tablet that combines carbidopa/levodopa with entacapone.
-While carbidopa reduces the side effects of levodopa, entacapone extends the time levodopa is active in the brain.
+Stalevo is a tablet that combines carbidopa/levodopa with entacapone.
+While carbidopa lessens the side effects of levodopa, entacapone adds to the time levodopa is active in the brain.

-Other medications prescribed for Parkinson's disease include apomorphine, benztropine, amantadine, selegiline, and anticholinergic drugs; all can help control various symptoms -- in some cases by releasing dopamine from nerve cells, in others by reducing the effects of acetylcholine, a neurotransmitter that can cause a drop in dopamine.
+Other medications that doctors prescribe for Parkinson's include amantadine (Gocovri), apomorphine (Apokyn), benztropine (Cogentin), and anticholinergic drugs.
+All can help control symptoms.
+Some help release dopamine from nerve cells.
+Others curb the effects of acetylcholine, a chemical messenger in the brain that can cause a drop in dopamine.